vhscom/after-dark/archetypes/help.md

 <!--more-->

 Welcome to the Online Help for After Dark.
 Here you will find instructions for configuring your site.
-Use the [Table of Contents](#TableOfContents) to quickly jump to any section.
+Use the `Table of Contents` to jump ahead to any section.

-If you're unable to find what you're looking for, or just need a helping hand, please join the private telegram chatroom and ask for help.
+If you can't find what you're looking for, or just need a helping hand, please join the private telegram chatroom and ask for help.
 Active chatroom link can be found at the top of the `README` in the latest version of the theme.

 To return to this documentation later run `./themes/after-dark/bin/help`.